Strathmore Wills and Estates Lawyers

 • Joint accounts;

-• Personal guarantees; and
+• Personal guarantees;

 • Digital assets.

-• Designating heirs for your assets;
+• Designating beneficiaries for your assets;

 • Naming potential guardians for dependent children;

-Navigating Estate Administration in Alberta
+Probate and Estate Administration in Alberta

-• Locating wills;
+• Locating and reviewing wills;

-• Identifying assets and debts;
+• Identifying estate assets and debts;

 • Notifying beneficiaries;

-• Paying debts and distributing estate assets to beneficiaries.
+• Distributing estate assets to beneficiaries.

 Why do I need a will?